padhia/sfrbac-scala/RULES.md

 - `transient`: `true` if this is a transient database
 - `comment`: comment that'll be part of the generated DDL
 - `schemas`: A YAML/JSON list containing one or more schema YAML/JSON objects
-- `...`: Any other attributes are generated as part of the DDL
+- `...`: Any other attributes are passed through and become part of the DDL

 ### schema
 A schema is a YAML/JSON object that defines a database schema and has following attributes: